GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **-R** option defines the map region or data domain of interest.
 It
-may be specified in one of three ways, two of which are shown in Figure
+may be specified in one of four ways, two of which are shown in Figure
 :ref:`Map region <gmt_region>`:

 #. **-R**\ *xmin*/*xmax*/*ymin*/*ymax*.
 This is the standard way to